Why Use Thousands of

 My Initial Inspiration

 My first source of asteroid inspiration came from the mysterious glyphs of the first six asteroids in the astrology computer software I was using in 1986.
-I began to investigate them through their mythology stories, being especially fascinated with Hygeia, still an important asteroid in my work today.
+I began to investigate them through their mythology stories, being especially fascinated with Hygiea, still an important asteroid in my work today.

 Soon after, also in 1986, the inspirational Asteroid Goddesses book by Demetra George was published (I still have a personally signed copy of the first edition).